On the concentration of large deviations for fat tailed distributions, with application to financial data: Large deviations for i.i.d. variables with thin tailed distribution

+In the case where $X_i$ take value in a finite set $\mathcal{X}$ we can invoke Sanov's theorem \cite{Cov,MM} as follows.
+Let us denote by $P(x)$ a generic distribution on $\mathcal{X}$ such that $E$ is typical.
+The difference between $P(x)$ and the true distribution $Q(x)$ is naturally measured in term of the Kullback-Leibler divergence $D_{KL}(P||Q)=\sum_{x\in\mathcal{X}} p(x)\log[p(x)/q(x)]$, where $p(x)$ and $q(x)$ are the probability mass functions associated to $P(x)$ and $Q(x)$, respectively.
+Sanov's theorem states that the probability of $E$ is asymptotically given by

-where $D_{KL}(P||Q)=\int\!dx P(x)\log[P(x)/Q(x)]$ is the Kullback-Leibler divergence, and $P^*(x)$ is the distribution that minimizes $D_{KL}(P||Q)$ on all $P$'s that satisfy $E$\footnote{A more precise statement would imply the introduction of types.
-The interested reader is referred to \cite{Cov} for a detailed derivation.
-Here I keep an informal style, in order not to clutter the gist of our argument in mathematical details.}.
-LDT then boils down to a problem of constrained optimization, that is solved by introducing the constraint $\sum_i g(X_i)/N\in [\bar g,\bar g+\delta g)$ with Lagrange multiplier in the optimization of $D_{KL}(P||Q)$.
-For the case where $\delta g$ is infinitesimal, the result is given by
+where $P^*(x)$ is the distribution that minimizes $D_{KL}(P||Q)$ over all possible $P$'s.
+LDT then boils down to a problem of constrained optimization, that is solved by introducing the constraint $\sum_i X_i/N\in [\bar x,\bar x+\delta x]$ with a Lagrange multiplier in the optimization of $D_{KL}(P||Q)$.
+The result is given by